Cook Engineering Design Center (CEDC)

 The Cook Engineering Design Center (CEDC) coordinates Thayer School's links to industry.
 Directed by Professor Ron Lasky, the CEDC matches industry professionals, who have specific workplace problems that need to be solved, with students who have the engineering savvy to solve them.

 Industry-Sponsored Student Projects

-Students work on industry-sponsored projects as part of their work for the B.E., M.E.M., or M.S. degrees.
+Students work on industry-sponsored projects as part of their work for the B.E., M.E.M., M.S., or Ph.D. degrees.